adamrcarter/Q-SYS-Lighting-Desk/README.md

 * MOMENTARY BUTTON ARE USED FOR SCENE STATE RECORDERS THEY ARE CONNECTED TO CONTROL SCRIPT INPUT NUMBER: NUM_CHANNELS + NUM_SCENES +2

-* OUTPUT CVUSTOM CONTROL LEDS ARE TO BE LINKED UP ON THE OUPUT PINS AFTER THE TEXT OUTPUT.
+* OUTPUT CUSTOM CONTROL LEDS ARE TO BE LINKED UP ON THE OUPUT PINS AFTER THE TEXT/VALUE OUTPUT.
 BOTH THESE OUPUT PINS ARE EQUAL TO THE NUMBER OF CHANNELS

-* Optional LED compnents can be connected to the remaining outputs and will be associated to channels ouput level.
-They will turn on to show that a channel has value outputing, by subgroup of channel fader itself.

 ![Image of ExamnpleDesign](https://github.com/adamrcarter/Q-SYS-Lighting-Desk/blob/master/ExampleDesign.png)